hackerman70000/pharmacy-app/README.md

 # Pharmacy App

 This project is a pharmacy application that includes user account management, product browsing, a shopping cart, and email notifications.
-It is designed to run on Docker and PostgreSQL with a Python backend built using Flask.
+It is designed to run on Docker and PostgreSQL with a Python backend built using Flask and React Native frontend built using Expo.

 ## Development